mhhennig/HS2/README.md

 If your system does not have Python pre-installed, the [Anaconda distribution](https://www.anaconda.com/download/) may be used.

-### Installation via pip
+### All operative systems - Installation via pip

 We suggest you use Anaconda if you don't have a favourite Python installed yet.
-We also recommend installing the code in a virtual environment (see below).
-A *tentative* pip distribution is available as follows:
+We also recommend installing the code in a virtual environment (see below in the "from source" sections).

+A pip distribution is available and can be installed as follows:

     pip install numpy scipy
-    pip install --index-url https://test.pypi.org/simple/ herdingspikes
+    pip install herdingspikes

-**Note:** If you're using python 3.5.x or older, you will additionally need to install cython before herdingspikes.
+**Note:** HerdingSpikes is tested on Python 3.5 and above.
+It *may* work on Python 3.0-3.4.

 To install from source, clone this repository and follow the instructions below.

-### Linux/Mac
+### Linux/Mac - from source

 We suggest you install the code in a virtual environment.
 You can create one by running